Business Loan Protection Insurance 2026 Guide

 Relevant Life insurance

-Any payout from a Relevant life insurance policy differs as it is for the benefit of the insured member of staff and not the business itself.
-In the event of the death of the insured, dependents will receive financial payment.
-Relevant life insurance is considered tax-efficient insurance as UK corporate relief applies both to the premiums paid and the payout.
+In the event of the insured’s death, the insured’s dependents will receive financial compensation.
+Relevant life insurance is considered tax-efficient, as UK corporate relief applies to the premiums paid and the payout.

 Can I change my policy once it is in place?

-Insurers will typically include the ability to change your policy – known as a guaranteed insurability option as part of the cover.
+Insurers will typically include the ability to change your policy, known as a guaranteed insurability option, as part of the cover.